KostovMartin/Dapper.Bulk/README.md

 * `TableAttribute` - Must have string Name property.
 Exists in System.ComponentModel.DataAnnotations.Schema
 * `KeyAttribute` - Marking only attribute.
 Exists in System.ComponentModel.DataAnnotations.Schema
 * `ComputedAttribute`  - Marking only attribute.
 For fields returned from Db.
 * `NotMapped`  - Marking only attribute.
-For fields not to map and ignore.
+For ignored fields.

 ```csharp
 // Table Cars by default convention